Misrad Haklita Reimbursement for Documents

-The Ministry of Aliyah and Integration is offering a retroactive reimbursement of up to 4,000 NIS to Olim who were required to translate and/or notarize documents in order to transfer their professional license in Israel.
-The Oleh must submit the original receipts (or verified copies).
+The Ministry of Aliyah and Integration is offering a retroactive reimbursement of up to 4000 NIS to Olim who were required to translate and/or notarize documents for the purpose of transferring their professional license in Israel.
+Please contact your local Misrad Haklita office for more information.

 In addition, Misrad Haklita offers a reimbursement (up to 500 NIS) for Olim who took the governmental licensing exam.
 Your eligibility lasts for 10 years from your date of Aliyah.
 The reimbursement is ONLY given retroactively and will be paid back ONLY after submitting the receipt for your exam to your local Misrad Haklita office.
 Please contact your local Misrad Haklita office for more information.